Self-employed person consulting his accountant online in Quebec

 • Analyze your cash flow

-• Plan for your growth (hire an employee, incorporate, etc.)
+• Plan your growth (hire an employee, incorporate, etc.)

 • Prepare a funding application